Medically reviewed by Drugs.com. Last updated on July 17, 2020.

 Injection: May be administered IM or SubQ.
 IM route is preferred if the injection volume is >2 mL (use multiple injection sites if dose volume is >2 mL).
 SubQ route is preferred for outpatient self-administration unless the injection volume is >2 mL.

-Nasal spray: Before first use, allow bottle to reach room temperature, then prime pump by releasing at least 5 sprays until full spray is produced.
+Nasal spray: Before first use, allow bottle to reach room temperature, then prime pump by releasing until a full spray is produced.
 To administer, place nozzle into nostril with head in upright position.
 Alternate nostrils daily.
 Do not prime pump before each daily use.
 Discard after 30 doses.

 Patients with Paget's disease and hypercalcemia should follow a low calcium diet as prescribed.
 Recommended amounts of vitamin D and calcium intake is essential for preventing/treating osteoporosis.
 If dietary intake is inadequate, dietary supplementation is recommended.
-Women and men should consume:
+Females and males should consume:

-Injection: Store under refrigeration at 2°C to 8°C (36°F to 46°F); protect from freezing.
-The following stability information has also been reported: May be stored at room temperature for up to 14 days (Cohen, 2007).
+Injection: Store intact vial under refrigeration at 2°C to 8°C (36°F to 46°F); protect from freezing.
+The following stability information has also been reported: May be stored at room temperature for up to 14 days (Cohen 2007).

 Lithium: Calcitonin may decrease the serum concentration of Lithium.
 Monitor therapy